pjanec/dirigent/README.md

  - `RestartOnCrash 0|1` - whether to automatically restart the app after crash

+ - `AdoptIfAlreadyRunning 0|1` - whether not to start a new instance of a process if the process with same executable image name is already running

  - `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.

  - `InitCondition` - a mechanism to detect that the app is fully initialized (by time, by exit code etc.) See chapter *Selecting a boot up completion detector*. **DEPRECATED**, use the InitDetectors section instead.